Montesa Honda: Honda partnership

 In July 1985, a major reorganization took place and a large amount of money from Honda was received.
-By then, only two trials models were offered and the workforce had dwindled to a mere 152 employees.
+By then, only two trials models were offered and the workforce had dwindled to 152 employees.
 A year later, there were further financial moves between Honda, Spain's government and the Permanyer family, leading to Honda buying the majority of the family's remaining shares.
 Honda now had an 85% holding and spent another $5 million on modifying and updating the factory.

 Montesa was still active in World Trials competition throughout the 1980s and into the 1990s.
 Even though reduced to only offering one model, the Cota, such riders like former World Champion Eddy Lejeune and Andrew Codina rode the bike to good results in the mid-'80s.
 In 1992–93, the liquid-cooled Cota 311 was produced; this was to be the last "real" Montesa.
 In 1994, a new model, the 314R, was introduced.
 This model featured an HRC Honda powerplant with many other components from Honda.
 Montesa-mounted Marc Colomer won the World title in 1996 and the 315R followed in early '97.
 The 315R had a run of 7 years, taking Dougie Lampkin to many world championships and Takahisa Fujinami for his world championship in 2004 for the bikes last year.
 It was replaced by the technically advanced four-stroke Cota 4RT in 2005.
 Spanish trials rider Toni Bou has dominated the world circuit with Montesa Honda since 2007.